Its-Rogue/Graph_Traversal_Simulation/README.md

 `Left Click` to create a node

-`Right Click` to delete a node
+`Middle Click` to delete a node

-`Middle Click` to select 2 different nodes and create an edge between them
+`Right Click` to select 2 different nodes and create an edge between them

+`Right Click` then `Middle Click` to delete an edge

 `ESCAPE` to quit the program